-Say you and your teammates want to create and edit dashboards and reports together.
-In that case, you need a group workspace, with your teammates as members.
-Think of the group workspace as a place where you and they can collaborate on your Power BI dashboards and reports.
-All of you can also create reports in Power BI Desktop and publish those reports to the group workspace.
-Group workspaces in Power BI are built on Office 365 groups, so you can save Excel workbooks and other files to the workspace, too.
-You can give everyone in the group the same permissions, or you can give some members just read-only permissions.
+To create an app, you need a app workspace, with your teammates as members.
+Think of the app workspace as a staging area where you and they can collaborate on your Power BI dashboards and reports.
+All of you can create reports in Power BI Desktop and publish those reports to the app workspace, and all of you need Power BI Pro licenses.

-You can share with people outside your organization.
+You can share with people outside your organization, too.
 They can view and interact with the dashboard too, but can't share it.

 In the Power BI mobile apps for iOS and Android devices, you can annotate a tile, report, or visual and then share it with anyone via email.